tilery/utilery/docs/index.md

 ## Overview

-Utilery serves protobuf vector tiles from a PostGIS database.
+Utilery serves [protobuf vector tiles](https://github.com/mapbox/mapnik-vector-tile) from a PostGIS database.

-It's configured with a simple YAML file.
+Basically it's as simple as a collection of configurable SQL requests in a YAML file.

 Here is an example of a recipe to use with OpenStreetMap data: [https://github.com/etalab/utilery-osm-recipe](https://github.com/etalab/utilery-osm-recipe)